 Notes: The $PM{2.5}$ EFs for pigs ('Swine') presented here represent the information available from the scientific literature.
-However, caution should be used with these EFs as the ratio between $PM{10}$ and $PM{2.5}$ is considerably different from that for larger livestock categories, suggesting a particularly high degree of uncertainty with these data.
+However, caution should be used with these EFs as the ratio between PM{10} and $PM{2.5}$ is considerably different from that for larger livestock categories, suggesting a particularly high degree of uncertainty with these data.
+A 'fur animal' is any animal raised and slaughtered only for its fur.